Emilia Clarke stars in one of television’s most popular dramas, but she has experienced some real life drama of her own at a relatively young age.

 “It is rather uncommon that a young healthy woman can have an aneurysm, but not unheard of.
 She may have a genetic familial component or an underlying vascular problem that was not a problem or previously undiagnosed,” Moisi told Healthline.

-Still, brain aneurysms can occur in anyone at any age, the National Institute of Neurological Disorders and Stroke states.
+Still, brain aneurysms can occur in anyone at any age, the

 In addition to heredity, other causes include high blood pressure, high cholesterol, head trauma, and atherosclerosis — a disease in which plaque builds up in the arteries.